camagu/jquery-feeds/index.md

 });
 {% endhighlight %}

-By default *max* is set to -1, which means it should fetch the maximum number of entries supported by the Google Feed API (which is 100).
+By default `max` is set to -1, which means it should fetch the maximum number of entries supported by the Google Feed API (which is 100).

 *__Note:__ the more feeds you load and the more entries you get the longer it will take the plugin to load them.*

 Manipulating entries
 --------------------

-You can manipulate the properties of each entry by implementing the *preprocess* callback.
-Say you want to modify the entries' *publishedDate* format (inside the callback *this* corresponds to the current entry):
+You can manipulate the properties of each entry by implementing the `preprocess` callback.
+Say you want to modify the entries' `publishedDate` format:

 {% highlight javascript %}
 $('#container').feeds({